anqitu/NTUOSS-ImageRecognitionWorkshop/README.md

 ```

 ## Task 9 - Test Advanced Model
-Same as before, we load the advanced model I trained before this workshop first.
+Same as before, we load the advanced model that I trained before this workshop.

 #### 9.1 Load Model
+Put the address of the model in the parameter of the ```.load_model``` function.
 ```python
 # TASK 9.1: Load trained model
 from keras.models import load_model